LaunchCodeEducation/intro-to-web-dev-curriculum/content/how-programs-work/reading/installs-and-setups/index.md

 enter your username and PAT each time you push, pull, or perform some other action.
 This sounds great!
 The drawback is that it takes more work to set up.

-As we mentioned before, this book assumes the HTTPS protocol.
+As we mentioned before, this book assumes that you are using the HTTPS protocol.
 However, the GitHub developers make it easy to use either one.
 If you would like to explore how to create an SSH key, here are the relevant instructions: